sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

 Reboot Test Case for DPU:
  * After the exisiting case, Power on all the dpus using `config chassis modules startup <DPU_Number>`
  * Wait for DPUs to be up
- * Use command `show platform inventory` to get inventory
+ * Use command `show chassis modules status` to get dpu status
  * Get the number of dpu modules from PMON APIs - get_num_modules()

 #### Verify in